DreamPurchaseZnz/Python-Module/Class_summarize.md

  ```
 Methods may reference global names in the same way as ordinary functions, The global scope associated with a method is the module containing its definition.

+### Import modules
-3. there are many legitimate uses of the global scope:
+there are many legitimate uses of the global scope:
 functions and modules imported into the global scope can be used by methods, as well as functions and classes defined in it

 ## Inheritance

-1. The syntax for a derived class definition looks like this
+### The syntax for a derived class definition

+looks like this
 ```
 class DerivedClassName(BaseClassName):
     <statement-1>